 Cisco's Midrange WAN Aggregation Routers and Service Provider Routers

-Cisco 7600 Series Routers
+Cisco 7600 Series Integrated Services Routers

-The Cisco 7603 router provides only the standard 32-Gbps bus option and provides 15 million packets per second performance.
-The 7603 does not offer Cisco's distributed switching technology.
+The Cisco 7603 Series router has only the standard 32-Gbps bus version and provides 15 Mpps performance.
+The 7603 Series does not support Cisco's distributed switching capability.

 Cisco ASR 1000 Series WAN Edge Routers